unicode-org/cldr/ldml/tr35-general.md

 There can be at most one "per" pattern used in producing a compound unit, while the "times" pattern can be used multiple times.

 `compoundUnitPattern1`s are used for expressing powers, such as square meter or cubic foot.
 These are the most complicated, since they can vary by plural category (count), by case, and by gender.
 However, these extra attributes are only used if they are present in the `grammaticalFeatures` element for the language in question.
-See [Section 15, Grammatical Features](#Grammatical_Features).
+See [Grammatical Features](#Grammatical_Features).
 Note that the additional grammar elements are only present in the `<unitLength type='long'>` form.

 ```xml
 <compoundUnit type="power2">